 Financial Protection

 Prenups provide financial protection by clearly defining each spouse’s assets and liabilities.
 This agreement specifies how properties and investments should be handled in case of a divorce, ensuring that both parties maintain control over their premarital assets.
-For example, if one spouse owns a business, a prenup can ensure its protection from claims during divorce proceedings.
+For example, if one spouse owns a business, a prenup can protect it from claims during divorce proceedings.

 Clear Responsibilities